linkedin-faq/md2practice/README.md

-# MD2Practice Create React App
+# MD2Practice
+Transform markdown to practice for exercise.